Policy as of June 5, 2014

-Welcome to the website of the Office of Attorney General Martha Coakley.
+Welcome to the website of the Massachusetts Office of Attorney General (AGO).
 Your privacy is one of our top priorities.
 This policy informs you of the information that we collect from you at this site, what we do with it, to whom it may be disseminated, and how you can access it.
 Based on this information, you can make an informed decision about your use of this site.
-You can maximize the benefits of your privacy partnership with the Attorney General's Office (AGO) by making informed decisions about whether to share personally identifiable information with us through this site.
+You can maximize the benefits of your privacy partnership with the AGO by making informed decisions about whether to share personally identifiable information with us through this site.

 Limited Scope of this Policy

 Privacy and the Public Records Law

 Information Automatically Collected and Stored by this Site

 Dissemination of Your Personally Identifiable Information

 Nothing on this website shall be construed as creating an attorney-client relationship or privileged communication between the AGO, any of its employees, and any user of the site.
 Under the provisions of M.G.L. c.12, § 3, 6, 9, the AGO may only give legal advice or opinions to state officers and agencies on matters relating to their official duties.

 The AGO is a public agency and records received by a public agency are presumed to be public records by law, M.G.L. c.
 66, s.
 10. Therefore, you should know that when you send and we receive information through this website, these records may be subject to disclosure to the public under the Public Records Law.